-A delicious low carb creamy milk chocolate pudding that the whole family will love.
-It’s much healthier than a box mix and whips up in no time.
+A delicious low carb keto chocolate pudding recipe that the whole family will love.
+It's much healthier than a box mix and whips up in no time.

 I've been really craving chocolate lately.
 I usually go for a hunk of chocolate or a few chocolate chips.
 But, this time, I was craving something that I used to love in the past.
 The little snack sized pudding packs.

 I don't buy the sugar free pudding snacks any more because I haven't found any that contain only natural ingredients.
 Most are made with Splenda or aspartame.
 And, the thickeners used are typically not low carb.

 After looking over my recipes, I realized that I didn't have a low carb recipe for regular creamy milk chocolate pudding.

 I was surprised I never posted a recipe made from a simple mix of low carb milk and cocoa.

 So, this low carb creamy milk chocolate pudding recipe is long overdue.
 I have no idea why it took me so long to develop one that's a closer to what I used to make with cornstarch and regular whole milk before I moved to the low carb way of eating.

 This recipe is a true pudding and not a custard because it's made without eggs.

 It's almost identical to the homemade chocolate pudding I used to make years ago except that I've replaced the cornstarch with xanthan gum, the regular milk with low carb milk and heavy cream, and the sugar has been replaced with low carb sweeteners.

 I didn't remember the amounts on my original recipe, so I adapted the Hershey's cocoa found here.